 What does an inclusive economy look like?

 In a recent blog post, I wrote about the term ‘inclusive economy’, and what this means.
 In this blog, I will explore in more detail what an inclusive economy looks like, and the types of organisations and activity that contribute to it.
 Going beyond the concept of an inclusive economy to understand what alternative options exist that challenge the economic status quo, and what they look like for normal people in their day-to-day lives.
-As I mentioned in my last blog, this status quo contributes to the stark inequalities that the Voluntary, Community and Social Enterprise (VCSE) sector seeks to address, the reason much of the sector exists.
+As I mentioned in my last blog, this status quo contributes to the stark inequalities that the Voluntary, Community, Faith and Social Enterprise (VCFSE) sector seeks to address, the reason much of the sector exists.

 As we get deeper and deeper into a cost of living crisis, the mainstream economic models we have come to accept as ‘business as usual’ are showing their weaknesses.
 Many are asking why, when the economy is failing, is it those who are most vulnerable who are feeling the effects the most?
 What does this say about our values as a society?